atmandhol/tappr/docs/USAGE.md

 * `--namespace TEXT`: TAP installation namespace  [default: tap-install]
 * `--from-file TEXT`: Yaml file path containing tap values to shallow merge (first level only) with the existing tap values on the cluster.
 Inline editor is not invoked if this option is used.
 * `--force / --no-force`: Force save the changes to the yaml file without any user prompt  [default: False]
 * `--show / --no-show`: Show the current content of the tap values file on the cluster in the inline editor.
-Defaults to false for security purposes.  [default: False]
+Defaults to false for security purposes.  [default: True]
 * `--help`: Show this message and exit.

 ### `tappr tap ingress-ip`